Forest City, Iowa: Economy

-The headquarters of Winnebago Industries, a manufacturer of motorhomes founded by local resident John K. Hanson, is located in Forest City.
+The headquarters of Winnebago Industries, a manufacturer of motorhomes founded by local resident John K. Hanson, was located in Forest City.
 In August, 2021, Winnebago announced that it will be moving its corporate headquarters to Eden Prairie, Minnesota, effective December 1, but that the company's manufacturing presence will be maintained in Forest City.

 Parks and recreation

-Pilot Knob State Park is located a few miles east of the city.

 There are three bike trails located in Forest City.
 The Hanson Trail (9.0 miles), Hynes Spur (2.0 miles) and The Pilot Knob Loop (4.0 miles).

 Forest City has a disc golf course consisting of 21 holes.

 Education

 The Forest City Community School District operates a wind turbine that provides 60% of the energy needs of elementary, middle, and high school.

-Forest City Christian School is an independent school district located in Forest City.
+Forest City Christian School is an independent school district located in Forest City. it is not accredited, so that credits acquired do not transfer to other schools.

 Forest City is the home of Waldorf University, a four-year liberal arts, for-profit university, owned by Mayes Education Inc.